 Once approved, the person concerned must be notified of the proposed change, together with a copy of the revised Adoption Support Plan in draft.
 He or she must then be given 10 working days to make representations on the proposals.

 Any such representations should be submitted to the relevant Team Manager for consideration.
 The decision as to the final contents of the revised Adoption Support Plan should take into account any representations made.
-A copy of the revised plan should then be sent to the County Adoption Services Manager.

 Notice of the decision must then be sent to the person concerned with reasons and, where appropriate, a copy of the revised plan.